Los Angeles Travel Guide

 Hollywood / Los Feliz

 Central location, easy freeway access.
 Los Feliz is trendier and more local.
-Hollywood proper is more tourist-facing.

 Best for: Budget mid-range stays, central access